Configurations of points and topology of real line arrangements: Configurations of points and dual arrangements

 \begin{rmk} Any $(3,2)$-configuration is necessarily uniform. \end{rmk}

-\begin{example} Examples of $(3,2)$, $(3,m)$ and $(4,2)$ configurations are given in Figure~\ref{fig:config_examples}.
-Remark that the dashed lines in the pictures are not elements of $\L$ in each configuration, but they take an important place in our setting as we show in Section~\ref{subsec:thm}. \end{example}
+\begin{example} Examples of $(3,2)$, $(3,m)$ and $(4,2)$-configurations are given in Figure~\ref{fig:config_examples}.
+Remark that the dashed lines in the figures are not elements of $\L$, but they take an important role in our setting as we show in Section~\ref{subsec:thm}. \end{example}

-We encode the combinatorial information given by a $(t,m)$-configuration using non-trivial collinearity between its points.
+We encode the combinatorial information given by a $(t,m)$-configuration using non-trivial collinearity between points.